getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 Plastic potential, yield function and plastic flow rule
 =======================================================

 Plastic yielding is supposed to occur when the stress attains a critical value.
-This is determinated by a yield function :math:`f(\sigma, A)` and the condition
+This limit is determined by a yield function :math:`f(\sigma, A)` and the condition

 .. math:: f(\sigma, A) \le 0.